 One of the best ways to show your support during PRIDE is to attend a PRIDE event!
 Whether it’s a parade, fundraiser, drag show, festival or private event, let us know you’re an ally by simply showing up!
 Check out our PRIDE page for a list of local PRIDE events happening this month.

-Donate to an LGBTQ organization
+Donate to an LGBTQIA+ organization

-Many LGBTQ-focused organizations are the life support to the LGBTQ communities they serve.
+Many LGBTQIA+-focused organizations are the life support to the LGBTQIA+ communities they serve.
 Not only do they provide a sense of safety and security but many also offer programs and services that are vital to the community such as; HIV prevention, testing, and treatment, access to culturally competent and affirming healthcare, social and support groups, housing, public spaces and more.
 When you make a gift to an organization that provides these types of services you are ensuring that these programs and services can continue to grow and serve the people who need them the most.

 If you would like to make a gift to Resource Center in honor of PRIDE month, click here.